nirewen/popcorn-api/examples/examples.md

 ### Example #6

 And you can get a random content from a route.<br/>
-In this example we `.get` a random Anime.
+In this example we get a `.random` Anime.

 ```javascript
 PopCorn.animes.random()